sb53systems/G-Code-Flow-Temperature-Controller/README.md

 Most slicers use a fixed nozzle temperature throughout an entire print, even though the extrusion flow constantly changes.
 This means the filament is often printed either hotter or colder than necessary.

-**G-Code Flow & Temperature Controller** is an open-source post-processing tool that continuously analyzes the average volumetric flow of the G-code and dynamically adjusts both nozzle temperature and printing speed.
+**G-Code Flow & Temperature Controller** is an open-source post-processing tool that analyzes the average volumetric flow of the G-code and dynamically adjusts both nozzle temperature and printing speed.

 The goal is simple: maintain the optimal melting conditions throughout the print while reducing manual tuning.